Total TimePrep: 20 min. + rising Bake: 30 min.

 - 2 tablespoons butter, melted

 - Let dough rise in a warm place until doubled.
 Punch down.
 Roll loaves together into one 15x12-in. rectangle.
 Layer ham and pepperoni on half of the dough (lengthwise).
 Sprinkle with onion and green pepper.
 Top with 1/4 cup of pizza sauce.
 Layer mozzarella, bologna, salami and Swiss cheese over sauce.
 Sprinkle with basil, oregano, garlic powder and pepper.
 Spread another 1/4 cup of pizza sauce on top.
 Fold plain half of dough over filling and seal edges well.
 Place on a greased 15x10x1-in. baking pan.
-Bake at 375° for 30-35 minutes or until golden brown.
+Bake at 375° until golden brown, 30-35 minutes.
 Brush with melted butter.
-Heat the remaining pizza sauce and serve with slice stromboli.
+Heat the remaining pizza sauce and serve with sliced stromboli.

 Nutrition Facts1 piece: 388 calories, 23g fat (10g saturated fat), 60mg cholesterol, 1175mg sodium, 28g carbohydrate (5g sugars, 2g fiber), 19g protein.